giopogg/webSDM/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this new version I have removed the compute_TL function and I now rely on topological.sort from igraph.
+In this new version I have changed the syntax of the webSDM-package.R file and I removed any reference to the fundamental niche (now potential niche).
 I have also fixed some minor bugs.

 ## R CMD check results